Steamed Milk vs Frothed Milk: What’s the Difference?

-None of them naturally have the identical make-up as dairy milk, so in all cases, you want to look for ones labeled “Barista Version.”
-These have added fats and stabilisers to ensure that you get the same texture as with dairy milk.
+None of them naturally have the identical make-up as dairy milk, so in all cases, you want to look for ones labelled “Barista Version.”
+These have added fats and stabilizers to ensure that you get the same texture as with dairy milk.

 You also need to consider taste.
 The famous almond, soy, and coconut milks, for example, all have a strong flavour that might or might not pair well with your coffee.
 Oat milk is trendy among baristas for its neutral taste and creamy texture (3).

 There’s no competition between frothed milk and steamed milk.
 Both are examples of foamed milk and are a vital part of many classic Italian drinks.
 So a skilled barista should be able to make either.
 That said, if you’re not a skilled barista with access to an espresso machine, frothed milk will be easier for you to make at home.

 - Choose steamed milk for creamy espresso drinks like a latte, latte macchiato, or cortado.

 - Choose frothed milk for lighter espresso drinks like a cappuccino or macchiato.